 Wild camping is popular in the glen, but PLEASE remember to leave no trace.
 It would be a shame to ruin such a beautiful landscape with trash from disrespectful campers…

-Hiking The Highlands
+4. Hiking The Scottish Highlands

 If you’re a hiker, the Scottish Highlands have trails for all levels.
-Lochaber is home to Ben Nevis, the United Kingdom’s highest mountain at 4,416 feet (1,346 meters).
-Munro bagging is a popular activity — summiting mountains over 3,000 feet.
+Lochaber is home to Ben Nevis, the United Kingdom’s highest mountain at 4,416 ft (1,346 m).

-For those who enjoy long distance treks, the West Highland Way stretches some 96 miles through the best of the Highlands and takes most hikers 5-7 days.
+For those who enjoy long-distance treks, the West Highland Way stretches some 96 miles through the best of the Highlands and takes most hikers 5-7 days.

 Countless shorter day hikes can be found in the area too.